ISIR-SYROCO/XDE-RobotLoader/README.md

 XDE-RobotLoader
 ===============

-Creation, destruction, serialization of robot in XDE from [urdf][1] descriptions.
+Module to create a xde world data structure from a [urdf][1] description of a robot.
 See example in `./XDE-RobotLoader/test`

 If `prefix` is not defined, install in python USER_BASE directory (`~/.local` by default)